Pittsburgh-NEH-Institute/Institute-Materials-2020/eXist-db-stages/neh_04_rest.md

 ### HTTP

 [*HTTP*](https://en.wikipedia.org/wiki/Hypertext_Transfer_Protocol) (hypertext transfer protocol) is best known as the language that web browsers and web servers use to communicate with each other.
 HTTP observes a *client-server* architecture, where the *client* (e.g., web browser) sends a request to the *server* (e.g., web server) and receives information in response.
 Most often the user sees (and needs to see) only part of the initial request (in the browser address bar) and part of the result (in the browser window), but HTTP connections also exchange other information (*headers*) that describe and facilitate the communication.
-Most often the server and client are different physical machines (e.g., people all over the world will read your edition by pointing their browsers at your web server), but in this exercise you will be running both the server (eXist-db runs inside Jetty, a web server installed automatically when you install eXist-db) and the browser on your laptop.
+Most often the server and client are different physical machines, but in this exercise you will be running both the server (eXist-db runs inside Jetty, a web server installed automatically when you install eXist-db) and the browser on your laptop.

 ### REST